AllyProof Documentation

 VPAT Generation

-AllyProof generates VPAT 2.5 documents covering all 56 WCAG 2.2 AA criteria.
+AllyProof generates draft VPAT 2.5 documents referencing all 56 WCAG 2.2 AA criteria.
 Criteria are automatically classified as Supports, Partially Supports, Does Not Support, or Not Evaluated based on scan results.
+VPATs can be downloaded as HTML, PDF, DOCX, or JSON.
 All VPATs are labeled DRAFT — manual expert review is required for final conformance assessment.

 Litigation Risk

-The litigation risk scorer maps violations against the 7 axe-core rules cited in 89% of ADA website accessibility lawsuits (missing alt text, form labels, color contrast, link purpose, language, bypass blocks, name-role-value).
+The litigation risk scorer maps violations against the axe-core rules most commonly cited in ADA website accessibility lawsuits (missing alt text, form labels, color contrast, link purpose, language, bypass blocks, name-role-value).
 Sites with these violations get a High/Medium/Low risk rating.
+This is not legal advice.